sbrisard/sbrisard.github.io/src/content/posts/20201208-What_is_homogenization-04.md

 this series on homogenization, we discussed volume and ensemble averages for random heterogeneous materials.
-In view of introducing *statistical* and *representative* volume elements, we will introduce in this post our first homogenization example, namely a two-dimensional, square mesh of springs that is loaded in its plane only.
+In view of introducing *statistical* and *representative* volume elements, we will introduce in this post our first homogenization example, namely a two-dimensional, rectangular mesh of springs that is loaded in its plane only.
 We will show that this system can be homogenized as a plate, the [extensional stiffnesses](https://en.wikipedia.org/wiki/Plate_theory#Stress–strain_relations) of which we will derive in closed-form.